The Whip (ride): Today

-A modern version Whip is currently manufactured by Sellner Manufacturing, which also makes a modern version of the Tilt-a-Whirl ride.
+A modern version of the Whip is currently manufactured by Sellner Manufacturing, which also makes a modern version of the Tilt-a-Whirl ride.

 Throughout urban areas in America, Mobile Whip Rides were once prevalent on the streets of many cities.
 These are considered truck mounted portable amusement devices.
-Mobile Whip Rides such as this still exist in the New York City area and are rented out for block parties, street fairs and birthday parties.cities.
+Mobile Whip Rides such as this still exist in the New York City area and are rented out for block parties, street fairs and birthday parties.